 - An online ethics application system has been in place since December 2013, and is used by all academic departments.
 The system holds a complete record of the ethics review process.
-The University has been working with the system developers to implement two key developments to the system during 2017/18: a short self-declaration process for researchers who will only be using existing, anonymised data in their research, and an automated process for managing amendments to existing approved applications. - An on-going programme of research ethics workshops has been running for a number of years, facilitated by the UREC, including training for those involved in the Ethics Review Procedure and workshops focussing on particular ethical issues.
-Three ethics reviewer training workshops were held during 2017/18.
-In April 2018, information sessions were held for staff and PGR students on the changes to Ethics Policy and guidance in response to new data protection legislation. - The UREC undertakes a range of other activities designed to promote awareness and understanding of ethical issues; for example, Faculty representatives on the UREC are encouraged and supported to facilitate discussions and network building within their Faculties (e.g. by holding regular Faculty-level meetings for those with responsibility for running the ethics procedures). - The UREC provides a number of online resources to aid departments in their training and awareness raising activities relating to research ethics, including a range of ethics case studies, and template presentation slides to assist departments in providing basic information to staff/students. - During 2018, the UREC offered funding to small projects designed to promote research ethics and integrity, as mentioned under Commitment 1.
-The UREC has also agreed to pilot ethics 'open hour' sessions at Faculty level, providing an opportunity for staff or students to speak to members of the Committee about specific ethical challenges or issues they are facing.
-This will be taken forward during 2018/19.
+The University has been working with the system developers to implement two key developments to the system during 2018/19: a short self-declaration process for researchers who will only be using existing, anonymised data in their research, and an automated process for managing amendments to existing approved applications. - An on-going programme of research ethics workshops has been running for a number of years, facilitated by the UREC, including training for those involved in the Ethics Review Procedure and workshops focussing on particular ethical issues.
+Four ethics reviewer training workshops were held during 2018/19 (three for internal reviewers, and one for external reviewers).
+An information session was held in September 2018 for Professional Services staff on the ethical issues relating to administrative research.
+A workshop open to all staff and PGR students was also held in July 2019 on the ethical issues relating to using social media data for research. - The UREC undertakes a range of other activities designed to promote awareness and understanding of ethical issues; for example, Faculty representatives on the UREC are encouraged and supported to facilitate discussions and network building within their Faculties (e.g. by holding regular Faculty-level meetings for those with responsibility for running the ethics procedures). - The UREC provides a number of online resources to aid departments in their training and awareness raising activities relating to research ethics, including a range of ethics case studies, and template presentation slides to assist departments in providing basic information to staff/students. - During 2018/19, the UREC offered funding to small projects designed to promote research ethics and integrity, as mentioned under Commitment 1.